cepthomas/Nebulator/DocFiles/ScriptApi.md

 - chname: For display in the UI.
 - device: Type of `MidiOut` or `OscOut`.
 - chnum: Channel number to play on.
-- volWobble: Optional value to add some randomization - from 0.0 to 1.0.

 ## Composition